-- Field Usage charges by the town’s Park & Recreation Department.
+- Field usage charges by the town’s Park & Recreation Department.
 (8-10 games and any practice time per season).

-- Cost for referees for each match.
+- Cost of referees for each match.

-- Training Clinics for Referees and Coaches.
+- Training clinics for referees and coaches.

-- Basic Administrative costs of the HYSA organization.
+- Basic administrative costs of the HYSA organization.

 - Any trophies and/or participation awards given by the organization.

-- Costs related to any ‘Try-outs’ for accelerated programs.
+- Costs related to travel tryouts.